-On-site assistance with case management services:

-Mixed Occupancy: Five (5) points are available to Projects which set aside one hundred percent (100%) of the Units for two (2) of the four (4) occupancy categories above: Households with Children, Housing for Older Persons, Veterans and/or Special Populations.
+On-site assistance with Case Management services.
+5 points Mixed Occupancy Five (5) points are available to Projects which set aside one hundred percent (100%) of the Units for two (2) of the four (4) occupancy categories above: Households with Children, Housing for Older Persons, Veterans and/or Special Populations.
 The Units that are set aside for each occupancy category must meet the requirements to obtain the initial five (5) or ten (10) points for each category selected, as applicable, in order to qualify for the initial five (5) points in the Mixed Occupancy category.
-Applicants may select from the following services to qualify for up to ten (10) additional points for providing services: (Applicant must qualify for the initial five (5) points available in this scoring category, in order to obtain any additional points available).

-On-site, or Contiguous and Accessible to the Project, before and/or after school 3 points educational assistance program provided by a qualified service provider each day that school is in session (Households with Children must be one (1) of the occupancy preferences): On-site, or Contiguous and Accessible to the Project, computer training targeted to 1 point adults and available for all residents every two (2) months provided by a qualified service provider: On-site quarterly Financial Literacy Classes provided by a qualified service provider: 1 point On-site monthly nutrition classes provided by a qualified service provider.
-Nutrition 1 point classes may be presented by incorporating cooking demonstrations that showcase recipes to prepare nutritious meals: On-site, or Contiguous and Accessible to the Project, health promotion/disease 1 point prevention/recreation/wellness classes or blood pressure or other health screening every two (2) months provided by a qualified service provider On-site, or Contiguous and Accessible to the Project, job training, search assistance 1 point and/or placement every two (2) months provided by a qualified service provider: On-site assistance with case management services for residents (Veterans or Special 3 points Needs must be one (1) of the occupancy preferences): On- site weekly no-cost transportation services provided to residents (Seniors must be 3 points
+Applicants may select from the following services to qualify for up to fifteen (15) additional points for providing services: (Applicant must qualify for the initial five (5) points available in this scoring category, in order to obtain any additional points available.)
+Child Care Center is located at or within a one (1) mile straight line radius of Project (Households with Children must be one (1) of the occupancy preferences).
+1 point On-site, or Contiguous and Accessible to the Project, before and/or after school educational assistance program provided by a Qualified Service Provider for a minimum of two hours each day that school is in session (Households with Children must be one (1) of the occupancy preferences).
+5 points On-site, or Contiguous and Accessible to the Project, computer training targeted to adults and available for all residents every two (2) months provided by a Qualified Service Provider.
+1 point On-site quarterly Financial Literacy Classes provided by a Qualified Service Provider.
+1 point On-site monthly nutrition classes provided by a Qualified Service Provider.
+Nutrition classes may be presented by incorporating cooking demonstrations that showcase recipes to prepare nutritious meals.
+1 point On-site, or Contiguous and Accessible to the Project, health promotion/disease prevention/recreation/wellness classes or blood pressure or other health screening every two (2) months provided by a Qualified Service Provider (Older persons must be one of the occupancy preferences).
+2 points On-site, or Contiguous and Accessible to the Project, job training, search assistance and/or placement every two (2) months provided by a Qualified Service Provider.
+2 points On-site assistance with Case Management services for residents (Veterans or Special Populations must be one (1) of the occupancy preferences).
+5 points On-site, or Contiguous and Accessible to the Project, Benefits Specialist, as needed.
+1 point